ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 Connection.Close()
 ~~~

-The Closed event can inform the application that the Remote Endpoint has closed the
+The Closed Event can inform the application that the Remote Endpoint has closed the
 Connection; however, there is no guarantee that a remote close will be
 signaled.